Why talking about emotions is good and how you can help

 We are all on this journey of life together and we are all going to have highs and lows so let’s have more compassion for each other.
 We never know what’s going on behind the mask a person wears, and we never know how a kind word might encourage and lift a person’s day, or how an unkind word, look or an action might be the ‘straw that broke the camel’s back’.

 If you are currently going through struggles of your own or you are wondering how to help someone close to you, I urge you to reach out and talk to someone.
 This may be a family member, a friend or a counsellor or a charitable organisation:

 Samaritans (Offers a safe space to talk anytime day or night)

 Samaritans phone number: 116 123 (freephone number) call anytime, day or night

 Samaritans email address: email@example.com (24-hour response time)

-We provide sessions Online, via Phone or Face to Face at our therapy room in Putney Bridge, Fulham, South West London.
+Sessions are held Online, via Phone or Face to Face at our therapy room in Putney Bridge, Fulham, South West London.

-Caroline is an Integrative Counsellor which means, she draws on both the person centred and psychodynamic approaches to counselling.
+Caroline Lazarus is an Integrative Counsellor which means, she draws on both the person centred and psychodynamic approaches to counselling.
 She believes the past, especially our relationship (or lack of relationship) with our parents/caregivers shapes the person we are today.

 Each person is unique and one size doesn’t fit all, so Caroline draws on elements of Cognitive Behavioural Therapy, Emotional Freedom Technique and Gestalt therapy to help per clients tackle the issues that are getting in the way of their happiness and are stopping them from living their best life.